apache/pdfbox-docs/content/2.0/dependencies.md

 or let commons-logging fall back to the standard [java.util.logging API](http://java.sun.com/j2se/1.4.2/docs/guide/util/logging/overview.html) included in the Java platform.

+For **PDFBox Preflight only** [commons-io 2.4](https://commons.apache.org/proper/commons-io/) is needed.

 ## Optional components

 PDFBox does not ship with all features enabled.
-Third party compoenets are necessary to get full support for certain functionality.
+Third party components are necessary to get full support for certain functionality.

 ### JAI Image I/O